dnarayanan/pygadgetreader/readme.txt

 		Optional
 		--------
 		numfiles: Number of files the snapshot is broken up into.
-Assumed to be 1 if it is not included.
+Assumed to be 1 if it is not included. (obsolete)
 		   units: Can either be 0 for code units or 1 for real units.
 Assumed to be 0 if not included.
 		          This parameter allows for the data to be returned in real units(1) rather than code units(0).
 			  Currently only active for density (rho), internal energy (u - returns temperature in K), Mass (returns Msun), and Sigma (returns g/cm^2).
 		   tipsy: Must be set to 1 if reading in tipsy binary/aux/envira files.
 		  future: integer value for the future file.
+		   debug: Shows debug information
+	    nth_Particle: Allows the user to read in a subset of data rather than the full dataset

 Example: